PETAR: Localized Findings Generation with Mask-Aware Vision-Language Modeling for PET Automated Reporting: PETAR model design

-\subsection{Shared Visual Encoding}
+\subsection{Shared visual encoding}

-We adopt a shared 3D vision transformer to encode both PET and CT volumes.
-Specifically, to prepare the sequential inputs for the shared transformer, we split the PET and CT volumes into non-overlapping 3D patches of size $(s_D, s_W, s_H)$, which are then flattened into a sequence of $K$ patches, denoted as $\mP_\text{patch}, \mC_\text{patch}\in \mathbb{R}^{K\times s_D \times s_W \times s_H}$.
-We then linearly project the patches into the token embeddings.
+For a more efficient architecture, we adopted a shared 3D vision transformer \cite{vit} to encode both PET and CT volumes.
+PET scans on their own contain limited structural information about the body, and are complemented by CT scans for anatomical context.
+Unlike prior work, we propose to jointly process them to capture both pieces of information.
+Specifically, to prepare the sequential inputs for the shared transformer, the PET and CT volumes are split into non-overlapping 3D patches of size $(s_D, s_W, s_H)$, which are then flattened into a sequence of $K$ patches and linearly projected into token embeddings of dimension $d$.

+where $\mZ_C$ and $\mZ_P$ are the patch embeddings.
+The mask embeddings are produced using a different set of parameters.

-We further encode the PET and CT patches using the shared 3D vision transformer \(\mathcal{T}\), while incorporating the lesion mask via additive conditioning:
+The 3D vision transformer, denoted by \(\mathcal{T}\), encodes the embeddings while incorporating the lesion mask into the PET scan via element-wise additive conditioning:

-The two representations are fused by concatenating both the CT and mask-aware PET tokens along the embedding dimension:
+We then fuse the CT and mask-aware PET token embeddings to obtain the global features $\mX$ by concatenating them along their embedding dimension: